 When you put Model filesA file containing a 3D data, which may include definitions for meshes, bones, animation, materials and textures.
 More info

-See in Glossary folder under your Unity Project, Unity automatically imports and stores them as Unity Assets.
-To view the import settings in the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+See in Glossary in the Assets folder under your Unity Project, Unity automatically imports and stores them as Unity Assets.
+To view the import settings in the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 A 3D ModelA 3D model representation of an object, such as a character, a building, or a piece of furniture.
 More info

 See in Glossary can represent a character, a building, or a piece of furniture.
 In these cases, Unity creates multiple Assets from a single model file.
 In the Project window, the main imported object is a model PrefabAn asset type that allows you to store a GameObject complete with components and properties.
 The prefab acts as a template from which you can create new object instances in the scene.
 More info

 See in Glossary.
 Usually there are also several MeshThe main graphics primitive of Unity.
 Meshes make up a large part of your 3D worlds.
 Unity supports triangulated or Quadrangulated polygon meshes.
 Nurbs, Nurms, Subdiv surfaces must be converted to polygons.
 More info

 See in Glossary objects that the model Prefab references.

 A RigA skeletal hierarchy of joints for a mesh.
 More info